rstudio/pins-r/README.md

 The pins package publishes data, models, and other R objects, making it easy to share them across projects and with your colleagues.
-You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), Posit Connect, Amazon S3, Google Cloud Storage, Azure storage, and Microsoft 365 (OneDrive and SharePoint).
+You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), Posit Connect, Databricks, Amazon S3, Google Cloud Storage, Azure storage, and Microsoft 365 (OneDrive and SharePoint).
 Pins can be automatically versioned, making it straightforward to track changes, re-run analyses on historical data, and undo mistakes.

 You can use pins from Python as well as R. For example, you can use one language to read a pin created with the other.
 Learn more about [pins